International Children’s Rights (Advanced LL.M.)

 The programme provides an advanced study of the field of children’s rights and pays particular attention to its intersections with diverse fields of law.

-The programme Advanced Studies in International Children’s Rights (LL.M.) offers a multi-layered study (covering international, regional and national legal systems), as well as an interdisciplinary scope, to examine the most relevant issues impacting children worldwide. what are the rights of the child when it comes to forced marriages or protection against violence or exploitation?
+The programme Advanced Studies in International Children’s Rights (LL.M.) offers a multi-layered study (covering international, regional and national legal systems), as well as an interdisciplinary scope, to examine the most relevant issues impacting children worldwide.
+What are the rights of the child when it comes to forced marriages or protection against violence or exploitation?
 Which rights do refugee children have in their host communities?
 How do we balance between the rights of children, parents and the state?
 And how can children’s rights be legally enforced in various countries across the globe?

 Reasons to choose International Children’s Rights at Leiden University?